THE-SIMPLE-MARK/url-shortener/README.md

-# My T3 Boilerplate
+# URL Shortener

-This is is a template repository for my new projects.
-It is basically a copy of the outputs of [Create T3 App](https://create.t3.gg/) with my own file structure, naming conventions, etc.
+This is a basic URL shortener with performance optimizations intentionally omitted.
+This is used for testing zero-downtime database migrations.

 ## Running & Building